saisonxiang/waifuworks/README.md

-WAIFUWORKS LLC: AN OPEN SOURCE DREAM
+#WAIFUWORKS LLC: AN OPEN SOURCE DREAM
+-
 -Just dreaming about these really cool players in my imaginary VR game and writing free form business models for what content I have created so far with
 -the communities I am most interested in.
 -
--HTML
+#HTML
 -The website so far strictly uses HTML code that I've gleaned mostly from https://www.w3schools.com.
 They have been the best site so far with my googling
 -problem statements for what I want the page to look like and how I want it to navigate.
 I just want a simple site that allows for the PayPal code I am
 -able to create for free with my free PayPal business account.
 I can state the price for goods I have for sale and create makeshift purchase pages for each